mason-org/mason-registry/CONTRIBUTING.md

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT
 > RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][bcp14],
 > [RFC2119][rfc2119], and [RFC8174][rfc8174] when, and only when, they appear in all capitals, as shown here.

+# Brief

+* Use the YAML language server combined with the [schemastore schema](https://json.schemastore.org/mason-registry.json) to get diagnostics and autocompletion (see [Schema](#schema)).
+* Make sure to follow the [naming guidelines](#name).
+* Refer to the [common fields example](#common-fields) for a good starting point for a new package.
+* Refer to the different [examples](#examples) and/or existing package definitions for further guidance.
+* Testing a package locally is still a bit complicated, open a PR early to make use of the cross-platform CI suite!

 # Schema